Samuel Tembenu

 Samuel Tembenu (born 1965) is a Malawian politician and lawyer who was former Minister of Justice and Constitutional Affairs of Malawi from 2014 to 2019.
 He is a Member of Parliament for Dedza North East Constituency.
-He was preceded by Bright Msaka (2019–2020).
+He was succeeded by Bright Msaka (2019–2020).

-Personal life
+Life

 Tembenu was born in 1965 in [Salima District], Malawi.
 He attended the University of Malawi, Chancelor College where he graduated with a Law degree.
 He has had a thriving career as a private practice lawyer, managing his firm.
 He has a master's degree from the University of Northumbria.
 In 2014, Tembenu was appointed Minister of Justice, a position he held up until 2019.